aerian-studios/modern-js-workshop/week06/readme.md

     thinking about it so hard and reduce our cognitive load and we can test this function really easily to make sure we're can stop thinking about it.
-2. If we really want to be picky about it, that function is really doing 2 things... calculating a base number from a squared number and then calculating a cubed number... just saying.
+2. If we really want to be picky about it, that function is really doing 2 things (it doesn't have the 3rd sponge)... it calculates a base number from a squared number and then calculates a cubed number... just saying.

 Okay, let's say for the sake of practice that you **had a good reason to refactor** according to the best practice of "single purpose", what would that look like?

-Glad you asked, we need a `calculateBaseFromSquare` and a `calculateCube` to cover those 2 parts of the function:
+Glad you asked, we need a function to do each of the parts of that single
+function: a `calculateBaseFromSquare` and a `calculateCube`.

 ```javascript
 // Sorry for this silly function, it's just for illustration